Dubrovnik Cathedral: Recent

+The Cathedral is registered under Register of Cultural Goods of Croatia due to its unique Baroque architecture and history, and it's part of UNESCO World Heritage Site.

 The building was damaged by the 1979 Montenegro earthquake, requiring several years of repairs.

 The cathedral was damaged by at least one shell during the Siege of Dubrovnik in 1991.
 The damage has since been repaired.

 Description

 The portal of the facade is flanked by four Corinthian columns.
 On top of the central part is a large Baroque window with a triangular gable and a balustrade with statues of saints.
 The deep niches in the facade contains statues of Saint Blaise (patron saint of Dubrovnik) and Joseph with Child.
 The lateral sides of the cathedral are rather plain, articulated by pillars and semicircular windows.
 The side entrances are smaller than the frontal portal.

 The building features a high nave, separated by massive columns from the two aisles, three apses and a grand Baroque dome at the intersection of the nave and the transepts.
-The main altar holds a polyptych by Titian, portraying a version of the Assumption of the Virgin.
+The main altar holds a Triptych by Titian, portraying a version of Assumption of the Mary.
 This painting probably dates from 1552; the side altars hold paintings of Italian and Dalmatian masters of later centuries.